josedeleon-analytics/josedeleon-analytics/README.md

 🎓 Master’s in Analytics Candidate at Northeastern University
 📍 Based in Vancouver
-💼 Focused on turning data into insights that drive decisions
+📊 Turning data into decisions | R, Python, SQL | Analytics + Supply Chain

 ---